minter/rod_the_bot/README.md

 To check logs from the bot when it's running under Docker, go to the directory with your `docker-compose.yml` file and run `docker compose logs -f sidekiq` (to see the background job processor logs scroll by in real time) or `docker compose logs -f redis` (to see the Redis logs).
 The first one will be more useful, especially if you have `DEBUG_POSTS` set to `true`.
 You can stop the logs by pressing `Ctrl-C`.

+### Sidekiq Inspector

+There is a `SidekiqInspector` module that can be run from within the Rails console to interact with Sidekiq.
+To access the console, run `docker compose exec sidekiq rails console` from the project root.
+Once in the console, you can Run `SidekiqInspector.help` to see the various options available.
+This module allows you do do things like delete bad jobs, inspect schedules, view queues, etc.

+Familiarity with the Rails console and Sidekiq is recommended before using this module, but it can be a very useful tool to have in your debugging arsenal.

 ## Ubuntu Systemd Service

 If you are running on Ubuntu or other Systemd-compatible Linux, you can use the following systemd service file to run the bot as a service.
 This will allow it to start automatically on boot, and will restart it if it crashes.
 This service uses the [Docker Compose - Remote Images](#docker-compose---remote-images-easiest) method to run the bot.